Polinanime/sna25/README.md

 with code.
 For this reason, we&CloseCurlyQuote;ve decided not to reinvent the wheel and build upon an existing open source foundation.

-The project idea is taken from the [RealWorld](https://realworld-docs.netlify.app/) project&mdash;a specification for a social blogging website used for (a) learning to build &OpenCurlyDoubleQuote;real world&CloseCurlyDoubleQuote;-size applications (b)
+The project idea has been taken from the [RealWorld](https://realworld-docs.netlify.app/) project&mdash;a specification for a social blogging website used for (a) learning to build &OpenCurlyDoubleQuote;real world&CloseCurlyDoubleQuote;-size applications (b)